addyosmani/backbone-fundamentals/README.md

 ## Contributing

-We appreciate any and all efforts to help improve the book.
+We appreciate any and all efforts to help in improving the book.
 Please note that the repository is structured as follows:

 * chapters - contains the source Markdown for each chapter.
 This is compiled into the HTML, ePub, Mobi and other formats found in the root of the project.
 * build - contains templates and metadata for compiling the book